scottslowe/weblog/content/post/2006-12-18-changing-the-ip-address-in-solaris-10-u3.md

 Upon editing `/etc/inet/ipnodes` and rebooting the server, the IP address change took effect.

-So, if you need to change the IP address of a server running Solaris 10, change the following files:
+So, if you need to change the IP address of a server running Solaris 10, make the change in both `etc/inet/hosts` as well as `/etc/inet/ipnodes`.

-    /etc/inet/hosts
-    /etc/inet/ipnodes

 Upon a reboot, the server will now have the new IP address.